The days of driving livestock through the streets of London are centuries behind us. Well, except, for one day every September...

 What do I do once I've seen the sheep driven?

-There's a livery fair too, also hosted 10am-4pm, at the north end of the bridge, around Queen Street Place.
+There's a livery fair too, also hosted 10am-4pm, at the north end of the bridge, around Queen Street and Queen Street Place.
 Here, there'll be plenty to see and do, including stalls selling woollen clothes and accessories; sheep shearing demos; and representation from various City livery companies including the Worshipful company of Weavers, Basketmakers and Bakers.
-You'll also be able to get up close to some rare breed sheep.
+There's food from the likes of Cluck Farmyard and Purbeck Ice Cream.
+And you'll be able to get up close to rare breed sheep.

 Which celebrities have had the sheep herding honours?

 Barbara Windsor, Alan Titchmarsh, Mark Rylance, Michael Portillo and Mary Berry have all had a crack at urban sheep herding.
-In 2022 it was Kate Humble — which seems fitting, as when she's on TV, there's often a sheep lurking in the background.
+In 2023 it was chef Richard Corrigan — who knows a thing or two about (cooking) sheep.

 By the way, what's the secret to successfully driving a flock of sheep over a bridge?